whyhow-ai/whyhow/README.md

 The WhyHow Knowledge Graph Creation SDK enables you to quickly and easily build automated knowledge graphs tailored to your unique worldview.
 Instantly build, extend, and query well-scoped KGs with your data.

-> [!WARNING]
-> This is an old API that has now been deprecated.
-> We no longer focus on KG creation SDKs, and are focused on KG orchestration and management through our KG Studio.
-> We have open-sourced the backend of our KG Studio here: https://github.com/whyhow-ai/knowledge-graph-studio

 # Installation